Combe Fields

 The parish also contains Ansty Park, a business park where Cadent Gas and the London Electric Vehicle Company have their headquarters.
+The business park is on the former site of Ansty Aerodrome, a military airfield in operation from 1936 until 1953 and primarily used for training.
+To the south of Ansty Park is a Rolls-Royce factory that manufactures components for aircraft engines.
+Between 1946 and 1971, rocket motors were developed and tested at the site.

-At the time of the Domesday Book the parish was called Smite, which contained two settlements of Upper and Lower Smite; these were both deserted in the 12th or 13th century when Monks from Coombe Abbey enclosed them to create sheep pastures.
+At the time of the Domesday Book the parish was called Smite, which contained two settlements of Upper and Lower Smite; these were both deserted in the 12th or 13th century when Monks from Coombe Abbey enclosed the fields to create sheep pastures.
 The old parish name is retained in Smite Brook, Smeeton Lane and Smite Hill.
 The remains of the medieval church of St Peter of Lower Smite was converted into a house called Peter Hall in the 16th century.